-Allows you to configure repository mirroring.
-On the project page, go to “Settings” → “Repository” → “Mirroring repositories”.
+To configure repository mirroring, on the project page, go to “Settings” → “Repository” → “Mirroring repositories”.

 If the repository is empty, import it first.
 All hooks are triggered during mirroring, and pulling a large repository may significantly impact system performance.